GenEO coarse spaces for heterogeneous indefinite elliptic problems: Theoretical results

-for $\ell = 0, 1, \ldots \,$, where $r_\ell$ denotes the residual after $\ell$ iterations of GMRES. \end{itemize} \end{theorem} In fact, the paper \cite{Bootland:2021:OSM} investigates in detail how the thresholds $H_0$ and $\Theta_0$ depend on the heterogeneity and indefiniteness of \eqref{HelmholtzEquation}.
-For example, if the problem is scaled so that $a_{\min} = 1$, then as $\Vert \kappa \Vert_\infty$ and $a_\text{max}$ grow, $H_0$ and $\Theta_0$ have to decrease to maintain the convergence rate of GMRES:
+for $\ell = 0, 1, \ldots \,$, where $r_\ell$ denotes the residual after $\ell$ iterations of GMRES. \end{theorem} In fact, the paper \cite{Bootland:2021:OSM} will investigate in detail how the thresholds $H_0$ and $\Theta_0$ depend on the heterogeneity and indefiniteness of \eqref{HelmholtzEquation}.
+For example, if the problem is scaled so that $a_{\min} = 1$, then as $\Vert \kappa \Vert_\infty$ grows, $H_0$ and $\Theta_0$ have to decrease to maintain the convergence rate of GMRES:

-where $C_{\mathrm{stab}} = C_{\mathrm{stab}}(A,\kappa)$ denotes the stability constant for problem \eqref{Helmholtz}, i.e., the solution $u$ satisfies $\Vert u \Vert_{H^1(\Omega)} \leq C_{\mathrm{stab}} \Vert f \Vert_{L^2(\Omega)}$ for all $f \in L^2(\Omega)$ and the hidden constants are independent of $h$, $H$, $a_\text{max}$ and $\kappa$.
+where $C_{\mathrm{stab}} = C_{\mathrm{stab}}(A,\kappa)$ denotes the stability constant for problem \eqref{HelmholtzEquation}, i.e., the solution $u$ satisfies $\Vert u \Vert_{H^1(\Omega)} \leq C_{\mathrm{stab}} \Vert f \Vert_{L^2(\Omega)}$ for all $f \in L^2(\Omega)$ and the hidden constants are independent of $h$, $H$, $a_{\max}$ and $\kappa$.
 Thus, as $\Vert \kappa \Vert_\infty$ gets smaller, the indefiniteness diminishes and the requirements on $H_0$ and $\Theta_0$ are relaxed.